cysouw/diathesis/text/c11_infinitive.md

 ### --- [ SBJ > ADJ ] --- {.unnumbered}

-### [ N | p ] *heißen+Infinitiv* Modal subject demotion (*Aufforderungsdemotiv*) {#sec:infinitive-heißen-demotion}
+### [ N | p ] *heißen+In­fi­ni­tiv* Modal subject demotion (*Aufforderungsdemotiv*) {#sec:infinitive-heißen-demotion}

 The light verb *heißen* with an infinitive appears in various different constructions.
 One of them is the widespread demotive usage with intransitive verbs, like with *warten* 'to wait' [@next a].
 The original subject is demoted, but can optionally be retained as a *für* prepositional phrase.
 As there is no new subject introduced, an obligatory valency-simulating pronoun *es* is introduced.

 Transitive verbs can be used in this construction, but only when the object does not have an article [@next b].
 Such objects can be interpreted as incorporated objects, and there is a recurrent debate in German orthography whether such objects should be written separated by a space or not.
-Semantically, this *heißen+Infinitiv* construction is very close to the *gelten+zu‑Infinitiv* (see [@sec:zuinfinitive-gelten-demotion]).
+Semantically, this *heißen+In­fi­ni­tiv* construction is very close to the *gelten+zu‑In­fi­ni­tiv* (see [@sec:zuinfinitive-gelten-demotion]).
 Both express a kind of externally induced necessity (i.e. a modal *müssen*).

 ::: ex
 - Alles andere wartet. \